WWE Bad Blood (2004): Reception

 The Nationwide Arena usually can accommodate 19,500, but the capacity was reduced for the event.
 This event grossed over $494,000 from an approximate attendance of 9,000.
 It also received 264,000 pay-per-view buys.
 Bad Blood helped WWE earn $21.6 million in revenue from pay-per-view events versus $16.9 million the previous year, which was later confirmed by Linda McMahon, the CEO of WWE, on September 7, 2005, in a quarterly result.
 Canadian Online Explorer's professional wrestling section rated the event a five out of 10 stars.
 The rating was higher than the Bad Blood event in 2003, which rated a four out of 10 stars.
 The World Heavyweight Championship match between Chris Benoit and Kane was rated an eight out of 10 stars.
 Additionally, the match between Eugene and Jonathan Coachman was rated zero out of 10 stars.
-John Canton of TJR Wrestling gave the Hell in a Cell match a 4 star out of 5, naming it the match of the night, praising Shawn Michaels and Triple H for their performance but stated the match was too long.
-He gave the entire event a score of 6 out of 10.

 The event was released on DVD on July 13, 2004.
 The DVD was distributed by the label, Sony Music Entertainment.
 The DVD reached third on Billboard's DVD Sales Chart for recreational sports during the week of August 28, 2004, although falling thereafter.
 It remained in the chart for two consecutive weeks, until the week of September 25, 2004, when it ranked 19th.